 Here comes a million-man army – an impossible situation – and what does Asa do?
 King Asa went straight to the top when he prayed to Jehovah God, the God who existed before eternity began, and the God who is bigger than anything we can comprehend.

-Do you understand that you come to know and experience God as you trust Him and He accomplishes His work through you.
+Do you understand that you come to know and experience God as you trust Him and He accomplishes His work through you?

+God is purposely showing you your weakness in order to highlight His infinite strength!

+Weakness is a Helpful Tool

+We have to realize that because our weakness drives us to prayer and to press into God, it is one of the most helpful tools for Christian growth!

+Do you know what prayerless is?
+It’s us saying, “God is small!”
+When are we going to realize that God is infinitely bigger than our problems?

+A.B.
+Simpson Quote